cosmicrocks/scdl8/docs/administrator.md

 For each namespace the operator watches it creates (or reads) a service account and role binding to be used by the Postgres Pods.
-The service account is bound to the `postgres-pod` cluster role.
+The service account is bound to the `scdl8-pod` cluster role.
 The name and definitions of these resources can be [configured](reference/operator_parameters.md#kubernetes-resources).
 Note, that the operator performs **no** further syncing of namespaced service accounts and role bindings.